Our mission is to

 bring the best

-of the performing arts to our Kansas City community.
+of the performing arts to the Kansas City community.

-Now in its 48th season, the Harriman-Jewell Series continues to carve out an enviable legacy as a performing arts presenter of international importance.
+In its 52nd season, the Harriman-Jewell Series continues to carve out an enviable legacy as a performing arts presenter of international importance.

 Many know that the Series presented tenor Luciano Pavarotti in his professional recital debut in 1973, but the story of discovery neither begins nor ends here.
 Few Kansas Citians